xenanetworks/open-automation-utilities/docs/source/read_log/log_msg_explain.rst

 .. literalinclude:: anlt.log
     :lines: 10-11

 ANEG FSM messages show you the FSM state transition of ANEG.
+See IEEE 802.3 Figure 73-11.

 ANEG MSG
 ----------